Share

 Why We're Still Going

-₹5,000 is noise in the context of a Thailand trip budget.
-The VoA fee stings because it's new, not because it's ruinous.
-A decent dinner for two in Krabi costs less than an average evening out in Bangalore.
-A good Koh Lanta resort is cheaper than a weekend in Goa.
-The arithmetic still works.
+When the fee kicks in, ₹5,000 will be noise against the trip budget.
+A dinner for two in Krabi costs less than a casual evening out in Bangalore.
+A good Koh Lanta guesthouse runs cheaper than a Friday night in Goa.
+The arithmetic works heavily in Thailand's favour before you've even left the airport.

-What I'd Do If I Were Booking Right Now
+If I Were Booking Right Now

-We haven't fixed our dates yet, but here's where my head is.
+We haven't fixed our dates yet — but here's where my head is.

 Thailand's door hasn't closed.
 It's just gotten a lock.
 Bring the key.